Turku-BioImaging/ome-zarr-io/README.md

 ## Acknowledgments

+This package builds upon the excellent work of the [zarr-python](https://github.com/zarr-developers/zarr-python) community.
+## Acknowledgments

-This package builds upon the excellent work of the [ome-zarr-py](https://github.com/ome/ome-zarr-py) and [zarr-python](https://github.com/zarr-developers/zarr-python) communities.
+This package builds upon the excellent work of the [zarr-python](https://github.com/zarr-developers/zarr-python) community.